 For people to find your content, you need to boost your SEO efforts to make your way to the top of the SERPs.

-Content marketing is simply creating high-quality, valuable content that is aimed at your target audience.
-For your content to truly be relevant to your audience, it needs to be useful.
+Content marketing is simply creating high-quality, valuable content for your target audience.
+For your content to truly be relevant to your audience, it must be helpful.

 Ideally, the content you put out should have an end goal.
 It may be to increase sales, or it may be to build your brand awareness.